Connecting to the gas supply, use and transportation

 Carry suitable firefighting equipment to tackle a fire.
 A flammable gas sign should be displayed on the vehicle.

-There is helpful summary about transporting gas in a work situation at the BGCA website.
+There is helpful summary about transporting gas on the Calor Gas website.